-If you wish to sell goods that you make as well as those of others then choose the 'Producer' and then 'Hub' package types; whereas, if you only want to sell good made by others then choose the 'Non-Producer' and 'Hub' package options.
+If you wish to sell goods that you make as well as those of others then choose the 'Producer' and then 'Hub' package types; whereas, if you only want to sell goods made by others then choose the 'Non-Producer' and 'Hub' package options.

 For both 'Producer' and 'Non-Producer' hubs, contact local OFN enterprises who want their goods to be displayed on your shop front.
-Ask them to set up Enterprise permissions to connect to their business to yours through OFN.
+Ask them to set up Enterprise permissions to connect their business to yours through OFN.

 Set up a choice of payment methods available to your customers

 ('click and collect' service with a pick up time and location, home delivery, etc...)

-Set up an order cycle: this will open your shop at the start date you defined!
+Set up an order cycle: this will open your shop at the start date you defined.
 An order cycle is a period during which shoppers can place orders for collection or delivery at a particular time.
 Some enterprises have a weekly order cycle.
 Some have a permanently open order cycle.

-Congrats!
+Congratulations!
 Your shop is now live!

 When you start receiving orders, you can manage them in the orders section.

 All the data you need to prepare and deliver the groceries to your customers can be found in the reports section.